 Some thoughts on visiting Za'atari by Anna Fitzpatrick

 In February I joined Helen in Za’atari.
-Since then I’ve been trying to making sense of my experience.
+Since then I’ve been trying to make sense of my experience.
 It was an honour to be a guest there, a huge priviledge and opportunity for me to learn more about how I live my life in London and what needs to be done here, in London, to affect useful change there in Za’atari.

 My context was (and still is) Brexit.
 Trump and Walls.
 Us and them.
 Cochroaches.
 Migrant ‘crisis’.
 Windrush.
 Illegalness.
 Hostile Environments.
 Grenfell.
 Climate Emergency.
 Extinction Rebellion.
 And the threads that connect them?
 Power.
 Competition.
 Exploitation.
 They are woven together, in a complex tapestry, which, from where I stand, continues to cover, obscure and perpetuate the situation.
 Yet it is the breaking of these threads that can lead to change.
 This involves embracing uncertainty.
 As well as trying to unknow.